iamcdonald/forestry/README.md

 Traverses the tree passing each node through the given `Function`.
 Traversal can be halted at any point by returning null from the `Function`.
 An optional second argument can be given to select a traversal type.
 If none is given it defaults to depth first pre-order.
+All traversal types are non-recursive.
 ```js
 node.traverse(function (node) {